 “I’m hoping afterward to get a job based in agronomy and eventually obtain my CCA (certified crop advisor), which basically means I make recommendations to farmers,” she explained.

-Frey’s family was in the dairy business but sold its quota several years ago and now runs an ag retail business.
+Frey’s family was in the dairy business but sold its quota several years ago.
+The family now runs an agriculture retail business.

-“That’s where I got my love of cropping from,” Frey said with a smile.
+“That’s where I got my love of cropping from,” Frey said.